isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    has entered the ``terminated`` state, it remains in this state until it is restarted.
 The administrator must correct the issue which caused this situation prior to restarting the server (e.g. synchronize the clocks);
-   otherwise, the server will return to the "terminated" state once it finds that the issue persists.
+   otherwise, the server will return to the ``terminated`` state once it finds that the issue persists.

 -  ``waiting`` - each started server instance enters this state.
 A backup server transitions directly from this state to the ``backup`` state.
 An active server sends a heartbeat to its partner to check its state; if the partner appears to be unavailable, the server transitions to the ``partner-down`` state.
 If the partner is available, the server transitions to the ``syncing`` or ``ready`` state, depending on the setting of the ``sync-leases`` configuration parameter.
 If both servers appear to be in the ``waiting``